xrdocs/programmability/_tutorials/2017-08-04-programming-ios-xr-with-grpc-and-go.md

 export PATH=$PATH:$GOPATH/bin:$GOROOT/bin
 ```

-You can verify the intall as follows:
+You can verify the installation as follows:

 ```shell
 ubuntu@vm-1:~$ go version